felixlopz/hubrise-test-task/content/apps/pixelpoint-windows-api/en/integrate-delivery-platforms.md

 ---
-title: Integrate With Food Delivery Platforms
+title: Food Delivery Platforms
 position: 5
 layout: documentation
 meta:
-  title: Integrate With Food Delivery Platforms - PixelPoint Windows API
+  title: Connect the PixelPoint Windows API to HubRise - Food Delivery Platforms
-  description: Instructions on how to integrate your PixelPoint EPOS with the main food delivery platforms, including Deliveroo, Uber Eats, and Just Eat.
+  description: Instructions on how to integrate your PAR PixelPoint EPOS with the main food delivery platforms.
+Synchronise data between your EPOS and your apps.
 ---

 ## Integrating With Deliveroo